tfiers/phd/ReadMe.md

 To reproduce results (i.e. run one of the notebooks):

 - You need a version of Julia ∈ [1.7, 2).
 [Download](https://julialang.org/downloads/) and run an installer for your OS if needed.
+- `git clone` this repository with the `--recurse-submodules` option, and `cd` into the new directory.
+    - `--recurse-submodules` makes sure that the git submodules in this repository (see [`julia-codebase/dev/`](julia-codebase/dev/)) are cloned as well.
 - Choose a Julia notebook to run.
+    - If it is one of the newest notebooks, the rest of this step can be skipped.
-Copy the hash of the last commit to the notebook file.
+    - If not, copy the hash of the last commit to the notebook file, and `git checkout` this commit.
-    - A link to this commit and its hash can be found next to the notebook's filename in the [`notebooks/`](notebooks/) directory on GitHub.
+        - A link to this commit and its hash can be found on GitHub, in the [`notebooks/`](notebooks/) directory, next to the notebook's filename.
-    - Why do we need this commit?
+        - Why is this step needed?
-    The codebase that is called from the notebook will have been further developed since the notebook was last run (unless you chose one of the most recent notebooks).
-Checking out the commit (next step) restores the codebase to its former, working state for the notebook.
+          The codebase that is called from the notebook will have been further developed since the notebook was last run.
+Checking out the commit restores the codebase to its former, working state for the notebook.
-- `git clone` this repository with the `--recurse-submodules` option;
-  `cd` into the new directory; and
-  `git checkout` the copied commit hash.
-    - The `--recurse-submodules` option makes sure that [the git submodules in this repository](julia-codebase/dev/) are cloned as well.
 - In the root directory, enter Julia [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode).
   Then run `activate .` (note the dot) and `instantiate` to install all dependencies.
   This might need a shell with admin access.
     - `instantiate` installs the exact package versions specified in `Manifest.toml`, which is included in the repository for the purpose of reproducibility.
     - If you want to instead install newer versions of dependencies, run `julia setup.jl` in the terminal.
 - Start a Jupyter server.
-    - If you don't have Jupyter installed, run `using IJulia` and `notebook()` in the julia repl.
+    - If you do not have Jupyter installed, run `using IJulia` and `notebook()` in the julia REPL.
     - If you have, the usual `jupyter notebook` in the terminal works.

 You should now be able to run all cells in the notebook.